KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 ![](images/history_for_cookpad_ios_image4.png)
 ![](images/history_for_cookpad_ios_graph.png)

-The cookpad app have grown for around 5 years.
+The cookpad app has grown for around 5 years.
-I attched some screenshots to be able to check the change.
+I attached some screenshots to be able to check the growth and the changes.
-The app changed UI component/features many times during the period.
+The app changed UI component, add or delete any features or re-write/refactor implementations during the period.

-In addition, the app changes not only UI but also internal logic, implementatins.
-(ここ、いまいち)
-Sorce code also have grown and it is around 100 thousand lines except for comment, balnk lines for now.
+The production code also has grown and it is around 100 thousand lines except for comment, blank and new lines for now.

 # Kano-model and Japan market